datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-TS02-Time-Date-Classes-POSIX-In-R.md

 ###Assign Time Zone

-When we convert a date-time formated column to `POSIXct` format, we need to assign an associated time zone.
+When we convert a date-time formatted column to `POSIXct` format, we need to assign an associated time zone.
 If we don't do that, `R` will default to the local time zone that is defined on your computer.
 There are individual designations for different time zones and time zone